sindresorhus/caprine/readme.md

 ### Mute desktop notifications

-You can easily disable receiving notifications from the main menu, or on _macOS_, from the Dock.
+You can quickly disable receiving notifications from the `Caprine`/`File` menu or the Dock on macOS.

 ### Prevents link tracking